Episode 659: Monetizing Your Content, with Stephen Woessner

 All of these metrics are definitely important for evaluating the health of your sales pipeline and your business development strategy for converting leads into sales.

-But there can be more – a lot more as it relates to your marketing’s ability to generate revenue.
+But there can be more – a lot more as it relates to your marketing’s ability to generate revenue through an effective monetization strategy.

 Onward Nation, thanks to the democratization of media channel thanks to social media, email, podcasting, YouTube, and the myriad of other channels, today’s top business owners are now seeing themselves as media companies.